RajIIITR/CareerMatch-AI/README.md

 - **python-dotenv** (for environment variable management)

 ## 🔄 Workflow
-1. **User Input**: The user provides a resume and job description.
+1. **User Input**: The user uploads a resume and job description.
-2. **Text Extraction**: The PyPDF2 library extracts text from both documents.
+2. **Text Extraction**: The `PyPDF2` library extracts text from the uploaded PDF files.
-3. **Processing with LLM**: The extracted text is sent to the Gemini-2.0-Flash model.
+3. **Processing with LLM**: The extracted text is passed to the **Gemini-2.0-Flash** LLM model.
-4. **AI Output**: The model evaluates the resume based on a predefined prompt and provides match scores, suggestions, and a profile summary.
+4. **AI-Generated Insights**: The model evaluates the resume based on a predefined prompt and generates:
+   - Match percentage
+   - Profile summary
+   - Optimization suggestions

 ## 📌 How to Run Locally

 ### Installation Steps